 Welcome to Barbuda

+Barbuda is open for business!
+Hurricane Irma is over a year away now and we welcome visitors back to our wonderful island.
 Barbuda is part of a three-island state with Antigua and Redonda in the north-eastern Caribbean.
-On Barbuda you will find a small village community on a large island that is virtually untouched by tourism.
+On Barbuda you will find one small village community on a large island that is virtually untouched by tourism.
 It is world renowned for its beaches which are natural, many miles long and often sprinkled with pink sand.
 Here is a map of where we are and a satellite image at the bottom of the page where you can see the large lagoon to the west, the salt ponds and flashes to the north and the central location of the only village - Codrington.
 Barbuda was listed by Conde Nast Traveller as one of the top ten destinations to watch in 2016 and here is a short video from Good Morning America, who featured Barbuda in their Weekend Window slot as long ago as 2009.

 The population of approximately 1800 live in the only village of Codrington, but Barbudans have family all over the world, especially in the UK, the USA and Canada.
 If you are a visitor here you will soon be part of the lives of local people as Barbudans welcome you to their island.
 Barbuda is 15 miles long and 8 miles wide, and is rocky and very flat.
 Much of the island is covered in impenetrable bush and there are unmarked roads and tracks to most of the beaches, with only one main road in various states of disrepair going from River in the south, to Two Foot Bay in the north of the island.
-Since Hurricane Irma we have lost some of our hotels and guest houses including the longest established - Coco Point Lodge.
-We also lost North Beach cottages, but newly opened hotel Barbuda Belle at Cedar Tree Point will be back in November, so will Barbuda Cottages and we have a new Glamping site at Frangipani Corner.
+Since Hurricane Irma we have lost some of our hotels and guest houses including the longest established - Coco Point Lodge, but work has started there with the new lease-holders.
+We also lost North Beach cottages, but Barbuda Belle at Cedar Tree Point is now open, and soon so will Barbuda Cottages, and for nature lovers we have a fun new Glamping site at Frangipani Corner.